zoharh20-meet/Y2L-Bootstrap-Lab1920/README.md

 Edit calculator.html for this portion of the lab.<br/>

 Open the calculator.html file in your browser (Chrome/ Firefox).
 What do you see?<br/>
-You are right! it's the ugliest thing you've seen all day. <br/><br/>
+You are right!
+It's the ugliest thing you've seen all day. <br/><br/>
-You're job is to make it look more like a calculator using your knowledge about the Grid layout(rows, columns) and Bootstrap components (Buttons, inputs)<br/>
+Your job is to make it look more like a calculator using your knowledge about the Grid layout(rows, columns) and Bootstrap components (Buttons, inputs)<br/>
 Make an interface for a calculator (out of inspiration? click [here](http://cdn.designrshub.com/wp-content/uploads/2013/04/calculator-interface-designs-11.jpg) or [here](https://banner2.kisspng.com/20180325/ysq/kisspng-user-interface-design-calculator-dribbble-designer-calculator-5ab71f53c544c2.723624731521950547808.jpg)) <br/>

 #### The must-haves for the calculator are: <br/>